-It’s sometimes hard to get motivated to leave the house when the mercury drops, but the arts--theater, concerts, you name it--provide the perfect impetus to make a visit to Fort Wayne, Indiana.
+I just got back from a tropical vacation, and the weather here in Fort Wayne is feeling pretty chilly.
+It’s sometimes hard to get motivated to leave the house when the mercury drops, but the arts—theater, concerts, you name it—provide the perfect impetus to make a visit to Fort Wayne, Indiana.
 You get to dress up, enjoy a nice dinner and maybe a cocktail or two and then sit in a comfortable seat in a warm room while music, dancing, acting, or all three blow you away.

-As a singer living in the vibrant city of Fort Wayne, I always look forward both to putting on and attending concerts in the chillier seasons.
-Here are some of the artistic highlights that the city of three rivers has in store for you in the coming months.
+As a classical singer living in the vibrant city of Fort Wayne, I always look forward both to putting on and attending concerts in the chillier seasons.
+Here are some of the artistic highlights that Fort Wayne has in store for you in the 2019–2020 season.

 Fort Wayne, Indiana Arts Season Preview

 As the second-largest city in Indiana, Fort Wayne is a popular stop for traveling Broadway shows.
 This season, six Broadway touring productions are visiting Fort Wayne (The Color Purple was here in October).
 Next April, catch Waitress, one of Broadway’s hottest shows, at the gilded Fort Wayne Embassy Theatre.
 This charming, Tony Award-nominated show debuted three years ago and features music and lyrics by pop sensation Sara Bareilles.
 I’ve been wanting to see this one for a while, so make sure to say hi if you spot me there!

 Waitress: April 22 — 7:30 p.m.

 Other Broadway at the Embassy offerings this season: